 To file for Chapter 13, you will have to submit proof that you filed your federal and state income tax returns for the four tax years prior to your bankruptcy filing date.
 If you need some time to get current on your filings, the court can postpone the proceedings (but you don’t want to count on this).
 Ultimately, however, if you don't produce your returns or transcripts of the returns for those four years, your Chapter 13 case will be dismissed.

-In order to qualify for Chapter 13, you will have to show the bankruptcy court that you will have enough income, after subtracting certain allowed expenses and required payments on secured debts (such as a car loan or mortgage), to meet your repayment obligations.
+To qualify for Chapter 13, you will have to show the bankruptcy court that you will have enough income, after subtracting certain allowed expenses and required payments on secured debts (such as a car loan or mortgage), to meet your repayment obligations.
 Your plan must pay back certain debts in full, or the judge will not confirm (approve) it and allow you to proceed.
-(For information on which debts have to be repaid in Chapter 13, see The Chapter 13 Bankruptcy Repayment Plan. )
+(For more information, see The Chapter 13 Bankruptcy Repayment Plan. )

 You can use the income from the following sources to fund a Chapter 13 plan:

 If you are married, your income does not necessarily have to be "yours."
 A nonworking spouse can file alone and use money from a working spouse as a source of income.
 And an unemployed spouse can file jointly with a working spouse.

 It’s true that many people prefer to file for Chapter 7 bankruptcy because it doesn’t require the filer to pay back creditors.
 But some debtors simply don’t qualify.
 Others, however, choose to file for Chapter 13 bankruptcy because it provides options that Chapter 7 doesn’t offer, making a Chapter 13 case the better choice.

 Here’s a list of common reasons a debtor might file a Chapter 13 case:

 - A debtor whose income exceeds the Chapter 7 means test maximum isn’t eligible to receive a Chapter 7 discharge and wipe out qualifying debt.